Harrogate is a cosy little Victorian town in the beautiful county of Yorkshire, in North England.

 Just 20 minutes away from Harrogate is the even smaller town of Knaresborough.
 You can find a bus to Knaresborough every half an hour.

 Home to the Knaresborough castle, a majestic castle from the 14th century.
 We see only the remnants of this castle, located by the river Nidd.
 You can sit for hours by the ruins, listening to the soothing sound of the river flowing.
-The town comes to life as evening approaches when students in green uniforms heading home stop by the riverside before they head home.
+The town comes to life as evening approaches when students in green uniforms heading home stop by the riverside.

 We headed back to Leeds through Harrogate.
 As the sun set we reached Leeds satisfied and elated by the day we just had.